 I am an assistant professor in the Department of Computer Science at the University of Houston.
 Prior to that I was a lecturer (tenure-track assistant professor) at the University of Liverpool, UK, and a postdoctoral fellow at the University of Waterloo, hosted by Prof. Ian Munro.
 I completed my Ph.D in the Computer Science Department of Stony Brook University where I was fortunate to be advised by Prof. Michael A. Bender, Prof. Rezaul A. Chowdhury, and Prof. Joseph S. B. Mitchell.
 My Ph.D. thesis was on Algorithmic Foundation of Parallel Paging and Scheduling under Memory Constraints.

 Before coming to Stony Brook University, I did my masters in Computer Science and Engineering at IIT Bombay, Mumbai.
+I was also a long-term visiting scholar at UC Berkeley.

 Postdoc opening: I have a postdoc position in parallel algorithms and combinatorial optimization (approximation and online algorithms).
 If you are interested, please send me your CV.
 More information can be found here.